-When you own or manage a restaurant, water backflow prevention is critical to avert drinking water contamination.
-That is why a restaurant backflow preventer is required by law.
+When you own or manage a restaurant, water backflow prevention is critical to avert drinking water contamination of restaurant water systems.
+That is why a commercial backflow preventer is required by law.

-What is the Purpose of a Backflow Preventer?
+What is the Purpose of a Backflow Preventer & Bacfklow Prevention?

 The purpose of a backflow preventer is to ensure when water enters your restaurant water systems from the main water supply, it should only ever flow IN.
 However, sometimes a pressure change in the line can occur from a water main break, power outage, or an open fire hydrant, leaving the potential for water to flow backwards and seep into the main water supply line.

 Why Your Restaurant Needs a Commercial Backflow Preventer

 When your backflow prevention device is working, it stops this from happening.
 If your commercial backflow preventer stops working and there is a pressure change, backflow of water could lead to serious problems.

 1. Contamination of Public Drinking Water.
 Dirty water and soap from sinks and dishwashers, other solid waste from drains and disposals, human waste, and chemical cleaning agents can back up into the community’s water supply and potentially make people ill.